UniversityOfPlymouth-Electronics/Embedded-Systems/level4/TASK101.md

 ### Repeating Forever with a while-loop
 Of course, this example switches the LED ON and OFF until the power is turned off.
 We say it loops.

-> This is bit like saying you "play a song on loop", whereby you play the same song (or collcetion of songs over and over again).
+> This is bit like saying you "play a song on loop", whereby you play the same song (or collection of songs over and over again).
 My kids like to do this :)

 To see this, we step out a bit, and look at the `while-loop`